Tag Archive for: FAQ

 I just mentioned wasting money, none of us want to do that, but more importantly, you want to be sure you’re getting quality supplements.
 There’s a lot of hubbub lately about fraudulent supplements being sold online from sources like Amazon, so please, buyer beware!
 If the price is cheap and it seems to good to be true, it likely is.

 Beyond that, supplements are scary confusing!
 There are so many things to watch for when it comes to nutritional ingredients and quality, never mind all the tricky inactive ingredients that may be hiding in your supplements (did you catch that article link above?)!
-So if you’re feeling confused, whenever possible, enlist a professional who is knowledgeable about the AIP to assist you with determining the right supplements and best brands for your personal situation.
+So if you’re feeling confused, whenever possible, enlist a professional who is knowledgeable about the AIP and your diagnosis to assist you with determining the right supplements and best brands for your personal situation.

 While I’m not about to recommend any particular product for anyone’s personal situation (DISCLAIMER: I’m not a doctor), I will point you in the right direction to a trusted company that has been recommended by many autoimmune experts.
 I have personally used Perfect Supplements desiccated liver and organ capsules, collagen and more.
 I trust their quality offerings so much that I decided to become an affiliate.
 You can find them here, and you can save money when you use this link and CODE: “AIP10”